phillipstm/https-teresaPhillips.github.io-reading-notes-/Code 301 - Intermediate Software Development/class-01.md

 It is viewed as a functional element or a module of a program that integrates the processing logic, the internal data structures that are required to implement the processing logic and an interface that enables the component to be invoked and data to be passed to it.

 Process-related view

 In this view, instead of creating each component from scratch, the system is building from existing components maintained in a library.
 As the software architecture is formulated, components are selected from the library and used to populate the architecture.

-## 3. What are the advantages of using component-based architecture?
+## 3.What are the advantages of using component-based architecture?

 Ease of deployment − As new compatible versions become available, it is easier to replace existing versions with no impact on the other components or the system as a whole.